Tutoring and Academic Engagement Center

-The University Teaching and Learning Center (TLC) offers information, resources, and guidance to students who would like to improve learning and enhance the quality of their course work.
+The Tutoring and Academic Engagement Center offers information, resources, and guidance to faculty members who would like to enhance their teaching and students who intend to improve their learning and the quality of their course work.

 Free, drop-in tutoring for mathematics, writing, and first-year language is available throughout the week on the fourth floor of Knight Library in TLC Sky Studio.
 Writing and language tutors hold sessions and offer feedback, allowing students to take the next step in their studies.
 For math help, tutors circulate throughout the room to clarify concepts in algebra, trigonometry, and calculus.

-Learning skills specialists are available to meet students on an individual basis to discuss specific concerns, suggest alternative approaches to studying or completing course work, and introduce center resources that help students reach their educational goals.
+Learning skills specialists are available to meet students on an individual basis to discuss specific concerns, suggest alternative approaches to studying or completing course work, and offer resources that help students reach their educational goals.

 Each fall, the center's Get Savvy program features free workshops on topics related to academic success.
-Additional sessions on topics such as maximizing time or midterm examinations are available throughout the year.
+Additional sessions on topics such as maximizing time or preparing for midterm examinations are available throughout the year.

 The center offers preparation for the Graduate Record Examination, Graduate Management Admission Test, and Medical College Admission Test.
-These test preparation workshops are designed to reduce test anxiety and help students gain knowledge, skills, practice, and confidence.
+These test preparation workshops are designed to reduce test anxiety and help students gain knowledge, skills, practice, and confidence, and reduce test anxiety.

 In addition to services available to all students, the center houses programs that address the needs of specific student populations.

-Class Encore provides small-group study sessions for large classes that allow students to get together once a week outside of class to discuss course concepts, ask questions, and collaborate to solve problems.
-Sessions are led by students who previously excelled in the course.
-Participation is free and open to all students enrolled in the class. classencore.uoregon.edu
+Class Encore provides small-group study sessions for large classes that allow students to get together once a week outside of class to discuss course concepts, ask questions, and collaborate to solve problems. classencore.uoregon.edu

 The Health Professions Program provides guidance and resources for students interested in pursuing careers in health fields.
 Advisors help students make informed curricular choices, find enriching opportunities, and prepare competitive graduate school applications. healthprofessions.uoregon.edu

-Student Support Services provides students comprehensive support, including academic and personal counseling, study skills workshops, and assistance securing financial aid and scholarships.
-As a college retention program, it helps qualifying undergraduates meet the rigors of higher education.
-Eligible students must be lower-income, first-generation, or have a documented disability. triosss.uoregon.edu
+Student Support Services (part of the federally funded Trio Program) provides students comprehensive support, including academic and personal counseling, study skills workshops, and assistance securing financial aid and scholarships. triosss.uoregon.edu